The above image is of members the Geringshof, a Jewish community located close to the Rhön Bruderhof.

 Another feature of the neighborhood was the Gehringshof estate in the immediate vicinity of the Rhön Bruderhof.
-Founded in 1930, it served as a center for “young Jews to retrain as farmers” to adopt the phrase used by the Gestapo, who closely observed it.
-The farm aimed to equip Jews to emigrate to Palestine; each year, thirty to forty individuals completed the agricultural training course.
+Founded in 1930, it served as a center for “young Jews to retrain as farmers,” to adopt the phrase used by the Gestapo, who closely observed it.
+The farm aimed to equip Jews to emigrate to Palestine, and thirty to forty individuals completed the agricultural training course each year.
 The Gehringshof was also a center for religious Jews – “an island for intensive Jewish life.”
 The minutes of a Bruderhof meeting suggest multiple visits between the two communities and speak of a shared sense of purpose: “We sensed a strong drive to implement socialist ideals and this created a sense of camaraderie in us regarding the Zionists.”

 Bruderhof members’ personal relationships with Jews included Martin Buber, who had stayed in the community as a guest and corresponded with Eberhard Arnold in the 1920s.
-For some years the community’s lawyer was Elkan Sondheimer, of a well-known Jewish family; his son Fritz (Friedel) Sondheimer, who was mildly handicapped, went to live with the Bruderhof around 1930.
+For some years the community’s lawyer was Elkan Sondheimer, who came from a well-known Jewish family.
+His son Fritz (Friedel) Sondheimer, who had mild physical and mental impairments, was taken in by the Bruderhof around 1930.

-The intimate contact with Jewish families that resulted from this situation not only made the members more sensitive to anti-Semitic hate speech but also gave them glimpses into reality that were not available to many people at that time.
+The intimate contact with Jewish families that resulted from this situation not only made the members more sensitive to anti-Semitic hate speech but also gave them glimpses into a reality that was not visible to many other people at that time.
 When several members of the Rhön Bruderhof visited the Sondheimer family in 1933, they found the family understandably afflicted by “an extremely dreadful depression.”
-In such circumstances anti-Semitism lost the character of an abstract ideology and became an urgent question of solidarity with their neighbors.
+In such circumstances, anti-Semitism lost the character of an abstract ideology and became an urgent question of solidarity with their neighbors.

 Either: One can confess allegiance to [...] racial anti-Semitism.
 This represents a decision for a paganism that is more a poly-demonism then polytheism. [...]
 Or: One can confess allegiance to the eternal principles of the biblical religions, as they have evolved [...] in the systems of the great German thinkers [...].
 There is no third alternative.